 - Be prepared to go back through the steps and troubleshoot if it does not work at first.
 (Help your student carefully compare each element in the circuit to any photos or diagrams in the project.)

 - Let them personalize their creation.
 Even when you don't expect it, the process of adding eyes, a head, or even a toy driver to their robot helps them take ownership of the project.

 - Celebrate the successful completion of the robotics project!
 Let your student know what a great job she did building her bot!

 - Ask the all-important last question: "What kind of robot should we build next time?"

 Where to Start

-See the following activities and projects to get inspired and pick a robotics exploration to do with kids:
+See also the following activities and projects to get inspired and pick a robotics exploration to do with kids:

 - Build Fun Robots with Students